National Theatre, Nigeria: Changing rooms and ancillary support spaces

-Conservation Lab and Workshop
+Conservation laboratory and workshop

-This is Nigeria’s first conservation laboratory, emphasizing the preservation of cultural heritage.
+This is Nigeria's first conservation laboratory, emphasizing the preservation of cultural heritage.
 It holds artworks and historical materials from the 1977 festival and beyond.
 Objects such as instruments, photographs, doors, musical equipment, kitchenware, and various artworks are kept under controlled conditions using humidifiers and regulated temperatures.
 The adjacent workshop space is used for the repair and restoration of cultural artifacts, reflecting the theatre's role not only as a performance space but as a custodian of history.

-VIP Area
+VIP area

 The VIP section of the National Theatre includes a VIP bar, seat-out spaces, and a lobby adorned with stained glass works by members of the Zaria Art Society (Zaria Rebels).
 It is accessed through Entrance C, which features a dedicated elevator to the main auditorium.
 Walls are lined with carved wooden panels illustrating Benin royal processions and festivals, contributing to a deeply symbolic visual environment.
 An imposing bronze relief panel approximately 8 meters in length dominates the VIP lounge.
 A presidential suite is also included, highlighted by a prominent coat of arms installation.

-Main Lobby
+Main lobby

 The main lobby serves as a dramatic transitional space, marked by 40 carved wooden panels, each reflecting distinct cultural themes.
 The area spans between 6 and 8 meters in height, enhancing its grandeur.
 A wide staircase leads to the main auditorium, and natural light filters through, contributing to a welcoming and ceremonial atmosphere.

-Main Auditorium
+Main auditorium

 With a seating capacity of 5,000, the Main Auditorium is one of the largest in Africa.
 It features a VIP area, a proscenium stage, and three fiber friezes that depict traditional motifs.
 On both sides of the stage are large wooden artworks, and the stage curtain operates on an advanced open-close stage engineering system.
 The walls incorporate hidden lighting fixtures behind wooden panels to maintain an ambient brightness while highlighting material textures.

-Roof Garden
+Roof garden

 A distinctive architectural feature is the roof garden, designed as a public relaxation area.
 It includes stone paving, green landscaping, and wooden podiums, offering panoramic views of Lagos city.
 The integration of hard and soft landscape elements adds a biophilic character to the structure.